Jader (footballer, born 2003)

-Jader Barbosa da Silva Gentil (born 24 July 2003), simply known as Jader, is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série B club Cuiabá, on loan from Santa Clara.
+Jader Barbosa da Silva Gentil (born 24 July 2003), simply known as Jader, is a Brazilian professional footballer who plays as a winger for Liga Portugal 2 club Portimonense on loan from Santa Clara.

 Club career

 Born in Rondonópolis, Mato Grosso, Jader joined Athletico Paranaense's youth setup in 2016.
 He made his first team – and Série A – debut on 22 August 2021, coming on as a second-half substitute for David Terans in a 0–1 home loss against Corinthians.

 Jader scored his first senior goal on 19 February 2022, netting his team's fifth in a 5–1 Campeonato Paranaense home routing of Cianorte.
 On 10 January 2023, after making any league matches, he was loaned to Categoría Primera A side Atlético Nacional for one year.

 On 30 July 2024, Jader signed for Portuguese Primeira Liga club Santa Clara on a three-year contract.
 On 9 August 2024, he joined Chilean Primera División club Universidad Católica on loan until July 2024.
 On 17 July 2025, Jader returned to Brazil, joining Série B side Cuiabá on a season-long loan.